bartvantilburgwagemakers/bartvantilburgwagemakers.github.io/_posts/2018-07-04-Moq-and-unittests.md

 ## AutoMock && AutoFact

-When testing methodes with a lot of dependency's injected, it can be a lot of repeating work to mock them all.
+When testing method's with a lot of dependency's injected, it can be a lot of repeating work to mock them all.
 To auto mock these you can use autofac + moq to auto resolve and mock some dependencies.

 ```csharp